MAUVE Scores for Generative Models: Theory and Practice

-After the publication of the conference paper~\cite{pillutla2021mauve}, subsequent work has corroborated that the original \mauve score compare favorably to other automatic metrics for evaluating neural text \citep{kour2022measuring}. \citet{pimentel2022cluster} corroborated the correlation between this score and human judgment, with an empirical analysis that attributes this correlation to the embedding-based quantization step to estimate divergences.
-We show in \Cref{sec:experiments} that the use of large language model embeddings, and not the vector quantization, is the key step --- the other nonparametric, parametric, and classifier-based estimation of \Cref{sec:compute} can be nearly as effective as vector quantization with the right hyperparameters.
-The original \mauve score has since then been adopted by the language modeling and computational linguistics communities to measure performance and to tune hyper-parameters in diverse language generation settings, including the design of decoding algorithms \cite{meister2022locally,hewitt2022truncation,su2022contrastive,li2022contrastive}, controllable text generation \cite{yang2022unified}, architectural innovations \cite{hu2022fuse}, and differentially private language generation \cite{mattern2022differentially,yue2022synthetic}.
+The original \mauve score has since then been adopted by the language modeling and computational linguistics communities to measure performance and to tune hyper-parameters in diverse language generation settings, including the design of decoding algorithms \cite{meister2022locally,hewitt2022truncation,su2022contrastive,li2022contrastive,finlayson2023closing}, controllable text generation \cite{yang2022unified}, architectural innovations \cite{hu2022fuse}, and differentially private language generation \cite{mattern2022differentially,yue2022synthetic,kurakin2023harnessing}.

 On the theoretical side, \citet{cheema2023precision} propose a variant of generative precision-recall of \cite{kynknniemi2019improved} and show that it converges to a well-defined population quantity.
 As shown in our preliminary conference paper~\cite{liu2021divergence} and elaborated on in this work, ($f$-)divergence frontiers can also be estimated in a statistically consistent manner with both vector quantization and nonparametric $k$-nearest neighbor-based approaches.